AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 What is RPA in hospitality industry?

-We define RPA in hospitality industry as leveraging RPA bots to automate front-office and back-office processes of hotels.
+RPA in hospitality industry leverages RPA bots to automate front-office and back-office processes of hotels.

-Having bots take care of tending to repetitive and manual tasks allows human representatives and the management team to focus on more important tasks that need personalized attention.
+Having repetitive and manual tasks taken over by bots allows human agents and the management team to focus on more important tasks that require personalized attention.

-We will now go over the top 7 (mostly rules-based) use cases of RPA in hospitality industry.
+See the top 7 (mostly rules-based) use cases of RPA in hospitality industry:

 Hotel operations